"Hiding from people and slashing evil! Ninja Sentai! Kakuranger, revealed!"

 Episode 35, the one with the Punishment Sailor Sisters, is a shout-out to Sailor Moon.
 The villains' plot is Sailor Moon-esque compared to the other episodes, the girls' Sailor costumes (Tsuruhime also gets to wear one) are a blatant visual reference, Tsuruhime and the Sisters confront the episode's Yōkai with an In the Name of the Moon speech worded quite similarly to the Trope Namer's, and it's Tsuruhime (the female leader of the team and who is a colour match for Usagi more or less) who finishes off the Yōkai single-handedly.

 Stock Ninja Weaponry: Shuriken show up, wielded by all of the rangers.
 Most are of them are small.
 Each ranger has unique shuriken which resemble their ranger symbol.
-NinjaRed also has a Fuuma Shuriken, with his first Humongous Mecha wielding a bigger version that it rolls at enemies to kill them.
+NinjaRed also has a Fuuma Shuriken, with his first Humongous Mecha wielding a bigger version (it can double as a shield) that it rolls at enemies to kill them.
 The rangers also use Caltrops on a few occasions.
 Each of them has a wakizashi in Ranger form, and finally NinjaRed's third Humongous Mecha wields a pair of ninja-to.